martintrojer/martintrojer.github.com/content/post/2011-11-20-tail-calls-in-f-clojure-and-scala.md

 }
 ```

 That's is great, the compiler has realised that the tail recursion can be converted to a while loop and removed any recursive calls.
-The Scala compiler does the same (de-compiled to java with <a href="http://java.decompiler.free.fr/">Java Decompiler</a>)<br />
+The Scala compiler does the same (de-compiled to java with [Java Decompiler](http://java.decompiler.free.fr/))

 ```java
 public int sum2(int acc, int n) {